-One of the traditional foods made at Hanukkah is potato latkes cooked in oil.
-I’ll be the first to admit, my sweet potato latkes might horrify traditionalists.
+One of the traditional foods made at Hanukkah is potato latkes cooked in oil, and there are as many variations as there are families who make them.
+However, I’ll be the first to admit that my Sweet Potato Latkes might horrify traditionalists.
 But change can be good, while still respecting ancient ways.
 Please don’t judge.

-I wanted to use a nonstick skillet for cooking these latkes.
+I wanted to use a nonstick skillet for cooking these Sweet Potato Latkes.
 The natural sugars in sweet potatoes + the egg can cause sticking problems.
-As you can guess, this sticking can cause latkes to break in pieces when flipping.
-And as luck would have it, the folks from Anolon® Accolade Cookware recently sent me a boxful of fabulous loot (pictured above) to test drive for them.
+As you can guess, this sticking can cause them to break in pieces when flipping.
+And as luck would have it, the folks from Anolon® Accolade Cookware recently sent me a box packed with fabulous loot (pictured above) to test drive.